helpscout/zero/README.md

-  bundle [options]  Bundles project into single files with Rollup contributors      Generates markdown file with all contributors format [options]  Formats files with Prettier link [options]    Lints files with ESLint new               Generate a new module pre-commit        Lints files before staging for commit prestart          Automatically install dependencies before starting
+  bundle [options]  Bundles project into single files with Rollup contributors      Generates markdown file with all contributors format [options]  Formats files with Prettier lint [options]    Lints files with ESLint new               Generate a new module pre-commit        Lints files before staging for commit prestart          Automatically install dependencies before starting